 The company was one of the biggest producers of watches in La Chaux de Fonds at the beginning of the 20th century.
-They produced a huge range of watches and was one of the first manufacturers to seriously consider wristwatches, producing them as early as 1902.
+They produced a huge range of watches and were one of the first manufacturers to seriously consider wristwatches, producing them as early as 1902.
 This was at a time when wristwatches or wristlets, as they were known, were considered feminine and not suitable for men.
 The wristwatch didn’t really become popular until the trench watch evolved during the First World War.
 Pocket watches continued to be used by the pilots in the Royal Flying Corps.

 In 1902 the company became the Vigilant Watch Manufactory and in 1904 the Compagnie des Montres Invar.
 In 1914 the company was run by the sons of Achille Hirsch.
 They traded under the name of Fils de Achille Hirsch & Co.
 At that time the company specialized in wristwatches with brands such as Ultonia.
-Ultimately, the company merged with the Compagnie des Montres Invar and continued to produce good grade watches and chronographs.
+Eventually, the company merged with the Compagnie des Montres Invar and continued to produce good grade watches and chronographs.

 Achille Hirsch died in 1927.
 Surprisingly, for such a prolific watchmaker, there is not a single consolidated online biography for Achille Hirsch.
 I was also unable to find a definitive history of the company as it progressed through its various name changes.
-Additionally, I was unable to determine, if or when the company closed for business.
-I can only assume that the watches produced were good quality, but at the budget or entry-level point of the market.
+Additionally, I wasn’t able to determine, if or when the company closed for business.
+I can only assume that the watches produced were of good quality, but predominately at the budget or entry-level point of the market.
 In other words, timepieces that were practical and reliable, but otherwise unremarkable.
 As I am only interested in antique watches, I am going to stop my timeline in 1914.